Currency:

 We get a 403 code when the client does not have proper access to the server.
 If someone makes an unauthorized attempt to break into the confidential structures of our site, this is a valid "error".
 Usually this status is given to search engine robots that try to index the site.

-Codes server response - status 404
+Server Response Codes - Status 404

 This is the most common mistake.
 The 404 code performs a very important function - it informs the client that what he requested was not found.

 The 404 error is so common that many webmasters choose to customize it.
-We can set the 404 status to redirect clients to the internal search engine when it doesn't find what they're looking for.
+We can set the 404 status to redirect clients to an internal search engine when it doesn't find what they're looking for.

 How do we do it?